08021976-22022006/System-Design/System Design - Notes.md

 2 Types:

-&nbsp;	Structural Diagram: defects the static aspects of the system, which represent those parts of a diagram forming a main structure and therefore stable
+ 	Structural Diagram: defects the static aspects of the system, which represent those parts of a diagram forming a main structure and therefore stable

-&nbsp;	Behavioural Diagram:
+ 	Behavioural Diagram:

-Class Diagram:
+###### Class Diagram:

-&nbsp;	Important UML diagram used for software application development
+ 	Important UML diagram used for software application development

-&nbsp;	A class diagram describes the types of objects in the
+ 	A class diagram describes the types of objects in the

-&nbsp;	----------->  Association(Straight Line)
+ 	----------->  Association(Straight Line)

-&nbsp;	-----------|> Inheritance(Straight Line)
+ 	-----------|> Inheritance(Straight Line)

-&nbsp;	-----------|> Realization / Implementation
+ 	-----------|> Realization / Implementation

-&nbsp;	----------->  Dependency
+ 	----------->  Dependency

-&nbsp;	-----------<> Aggregation
+ 	-----------<> Aggregation

-&nbsp;	-----------<//> Composition
+ 	-----------<//> Composition